Looking for a property in Costa Dourada?

 If you’re looking for a place to visit in Spain that is near the beautiful beaches, then make your way to Costa Dorada, located in the southern part of Catalonia.
-It is known by the golden colour of sand when the sun hits it or the Golden Coast.
 Take the time to stroll the region's quaint streets to admire its well-preserved and have a great view of the architecture plus all the history have an exciting time unearthing its heritage.

 The Costa Dorada has a total of 216km of coastline and its long stretches of golden beaches and crystal clear turquoise waters.
 The lowlands between the coast and the mountains enjoy an expansive natural landscape with peaceful villages and farms surrounded by vineyards, olive groves, almonds, market gardens and fish villages.